Results of Fractional Rough Burgers equation in $H^s$ space and its application

 \subsection{Organization of the paper}

 This paper is organized as follows.
 In Section \ref{sec;basic tools}, we introduce some notations and basic tools.
-In Section \ref{sec;regular case}, we prove Theorem \ref{th;local result} and Theorem \ref{th;global result} for FRB equation and Remark \ref{rem;result;DP} for Rough DP equation.
-In the Section \ref{sec;Para-controlled}, we prove Theorem \ref{th;paracontrolled} for para-controlled solution.
-In the Section \ref{sec;conjecture}, we give a conjecture of the range of $\gamma$ and give some future directions.
+In Section \ref{sec;regular case}, we prove Theorem \ref{th;local result} and Theorem \ref{th;global result} for the fractional stochastic Burgers equation, and we also prove the result in Remark \ref{rem;result;DP} for the rough Degasperis–Procesi equation.
+In Section \ref{sec;Para-controlled}, we prove Theorem \ref{th;paracontrolled} for the paracontrolled solution.
+In Section \ref{sec;conjecture}, we provide a conjecture on the range of $\gamma$ in Sobolev space and discuss some future research directions.